Want to see the Forbidden City but don't have a day to spare for a visit? Head to Beijing Jingshan Park, right next door!

 View of the Forbidden City from Jingshan Park

-While the panorama is the showstopper, Jingshan Park has more up its sleeve.
+While the panorama might be the reason you came there, Jingshan Park has more to offer.
 The park, originally a private imperial garden, was constructed using soil excavated from the moats of the imperial palace, illustrating its royal connection and its role in the layout and feng shui of central Beijing:

 1. Ancient trees: Some of these giants are over 800 years old!
 Look for the plaques that tell their stories.